ShellUnease/ShellUnease.github.io/content/posts/htb-ca-2024-apexsurvive/index.md

     ../external?url=http://dynamic.mywebsite.xyz:9000/

-We notice how after a short moment our DNS server starts resolving our domain to 127.0.0.1 instead of our public API.
+We notice how after a short moment our DNS server starts resolving our domain to 127.0.0.1 instead of our public IP.

 ![DNS rebind](dns-rebind.png)